Crystallek/discord-friend-spammer/README.md

 # discord-friend-spam

-A program, which spams friends in a group DM.
+A program, which spams friends in a group DM with a random shit.

 readme soon